History of the East–West Schism: Origins

 Eric Plumer writes "the divergence of the Eastern and Western churches, leading ultimately to the East-West Schism, was a process of many centuries, influenced by a host of political, cultural and theological factors.
 Similarly, Roger Haight asserts "the [East-West Schism] should not be understood to have occurred in the mutual excommunications [of 1054]" because those excommunications were "only one factor in a much longer and larger story involving cultural, political and theological factors."
 Because so many factors contributed to the ever-widening separation between East and West, it is difficult to point to a specific date when it began or even identify a single primary cause of the schism.
 While most sources agree that the separation between East and West is clearly evident by the Photian schism in the 9th century, some point to tensions going back as far as the 4th century as the early signs of the separation between East and West.

 Orthodox apologists point to incidents as early as the 2nd century as examples of claims by Rome to papal primacy and rejection by Eastern Churches.

 Some scholars have argued that sporadic schisms in the common unions took place under Pope Victor I (2nd century), Pope Stephen I (3rd century) and Pope Damasus I (4th and 5th century).
 Later on, disputes about theological and other questions led to schisms between the Churches in Rome and Constantinople from 482 to 519 and from 866 to 879.
 The idea that primacy in the Church was transferred along with the transfer of the imperial capital from Rome to Constantinople, was posited as early as the 6th century by John Philoponus and further advanced by Photios I of Constantinople in the 9th century.
 Constantinople, as the seat of the ruler of the empire and therefore of the world, was the highest among the patriarchates and, like the emperor, had the right to govern them.

-Centers of Christianity

-After the fall and destruction of Jerusalem by the Romans, the early learning centers of the Church were Antioch and Alexandria.
-Founding of the Church of Alexandria had been assisted by Mark, one of the Seventy Apostles.
-Antioch had attracted Peter and Paul and Barnabas, plus others of the apostles.
-Antioch was the base from which Paul made his missionary journeys.
-The Church of Antioch sent the apostles Peter and Paul to Rome to assist the fledgling church there in its growth.
-Antioch regarded Peter as its first bishop.